 3. Inspect Your Belongings Before Re-Entering Your Home

-We recommend opening your bags in a garage area, front porch, or driveway before re-entering your home.
+When you get back home to your Overland Park, Kansas City or Olathe home, we recommend opening your bags in a garage area, front porch, or driveway before re-entering.
 If you can, throw your clothes in a hot water cycle right away.
 Bed bugs are VERY tricky to spot, and once your luggage and travel belongings have made it into your home, they may hitchhike somewhere secretive and cause big turmoil.